-PAUL SPRUCE: Sidewinder’s story began in the late ‘90s.
-My friend and business partner, Mark Lambert, owned a record shop near the Roadmender venue in Northampton — it was a clothes shop downstairs, and a record shop upstairs.
-You had a lot of people gravitating to the local area back then; people such as Zed Bias, whose tune, “Neighbourhood”, was made off the back of the scene that was happening in Northampton.
-Myself and Lambert decided to put on some events in a small, 3-400 people capacity venue in Northampton called Pages.
-This was around ‘99/2000.
+PAUL SPRUCE: Sidewinder’s story begins in the late ‘90s.
+My friend and business partner, Mark Lambert, owned a record shop near the Roadmender venue in Northampton — it was a clothes shop downstairs and a record shop upstairs.
+You had a lot of people gravitating to the local area back then; people such as Zed Bias, whose track “Neighbourhood” was made off the back of the scene that was bubbling in Northampton.
+Me and Lambert decided to put on some events in a small, 3-400 people capacity venue in the town called Pages — this was around ‘99/2000.
 It was always a sold-out affair; it got to a point where it became quite a small place for such a big party.
 London was obviously having its own problems with the garage scene, and all the So Solid stuff that was going down, which kind of locked down the clubbing infrastructure for the sound.

 All you really had left was the pirate radio stations and the people making the music.
 We were quite lucky that we fell out of that perimeter and were kinda doing similar things, so the people from that movement naturally gravitated out of London, towards the Midlands.
 Milton Keynes was perfect for us.
 We went there and worked with some big raves, like Helter Skelter, who were already filling up those massive venues.
 Bearing in mind this was before you had the internet or Facebook marketing.
 This was purely getting your arse out there and post boards, flyers, and get people talking about your rave.
-Big up Principal and Chris as well; they’re foundation Sidewinder.
+Big up Chris and Principal too; they’re foundation Sidewinder.

 When you make something easier for people to achieve, that means anyone can do it.
 I think the one thing that’s changed now is that people can sit in front of their computer or pay someone to do something, and it becomes one of these things where if you book the right people and follow the proper steps — you can achieve it.
 Back in the day, if you didn’t have a network of people that were already involved, doing their thing, you had to build up an infrastructure before you started.
 It’s no different to being a musician, really.
 Nowadays, artists are spoilt for choice on ways to get themselves seen and heard.
 Our events are built a lot on our old reputation, and the people who have come to our raves for years.